-Guidance for Principle 5 - Management of threats to forest ecosystem health
+Voluntary Guidelines for Guiding principle 5 - Management of threats to forest ecosystem integrity

 Guidelines Recommended Actions Indicative stakeholder group G5.1 Protect the FMU from illegal and unsustainable activities.
 A5.1.1 Assure that FMU is protected from illegal activities, especially those that are incompatible with SFM.
 Government, Forest managers A5.1.2 Demarcate and signal the FMU boundaries and identify areas of high risks of encroachment.
 A5.1.3 Develop collaboration (e.g. alert systems) with local authorities communities and other stake-holders, in case of trans-gressions to the FMU and facilitate access by enforcement personnel.
 Government, Forest managers, Civil society A5.1.4 Develop and enforce local rules with regards to subsistence hunting and actively inform forest workers about its observance.
 Government, Forest managers G5.2 Formulate and implement fire management plans for the FMUs and adjacent lands.
 A5.2.1 Integrate fire management considerations into forest management planning.
 Government, forest managers, civil society, research/education.
 A5.2.2 Prepare FMU fire management plan where appropriate, taking guidance from the ITTO guidelines on forest fires and integrate it into forest management planning.
 Government, Forest managers.
 A5.2.3 Encourage the involvement and participation of local communities in the planning and/or implementation of fire management.
 Government, Forest managers, Civil Society A5.2.4 Monitor the effects of both fires and control activities in order to achieve a balance between stopping the fire and protecting the resource.
 Forest managers, Civil society G5.3 Integrate the management of pests and diseases into the FMU's forest management plan.
 A5.3.1 Integrate management of pests and diseases where appropriate, in the FMU forest management plan.
 Government, forest managers, civil society, research/education A5.3.2 Monitor incidence of pest and diseases and undertake contingency measures for controlling serious outbreaks.
 A5.3.3 Ensure that forestry-activities and the use of associated equipment and tools do not move pests or intensify their impacts.
-Government, forest managers A5.3.4 Stay alert of the spread of invasive alien species by and Government, forest managers, take measures to eradicate invasive alien species that has become established and taken over native species. research/education G5.4 Ensure that all waste and pollution derived from, and chemicals used in, A5.4.1 Incorporate waste/pollution and chemical management in the forest management plan.
-Government, forest managers, research forest management activities is stored and disposed of properly.
-A5.4.2 Formulate and enforce procedures and practices that minimize the quantity of waste and chemical, whenever appropriate, recycle the residues.
-Government, forest managers, research A5.4.3 Provide adequate training for staff on procedures and practices defined in the waste/pollution and chemical management strategy.
-Government, forest managers, education, civil society.
-A5.4.4 Organize awareness campaigns, e.g., using written communication and conferences.
-Government, forest managers, civil society Forest managers A5.4.5 Use appropriate collectors to store dangerous inorganic waste and chemicals, such as oil residues, fuel, containers, filters.
+Government, forest managers A5.3.4 Stay alert of the spread of Government, invasive alien species by and take measures to eradicate invasive alien species that has become established and taken over native species. forest managers, research/education G5.4 Ensure that all waste and A5.4.1 Incorporate waste/pollution Government, pollution derived from, and chemical management in forest managers, and chemicals used in, the forest management plan. research forest management A5.4.2 Formulate and enforce Government, activities is stored and procedures and practices that forest managers, disposed of properly. minimize the quantity of waste research and chemical, whenever appropriate, recycle the residues.
+A5.4.3 Provide adequate training for Government, 7 101 110 staff on procedures and forest managers, practices defined in the education, waste/pollution and chemical civil society. management strategy.
+A5.4.4 Organize awareness Government, campaigns, e.g., using written forest managers, communication and civil society A = 4 = conferences.
+Forest managers A5.4.5 Use appropriate collectors to store dangerous inorganic waste and chemicals, such as oil residues, fuel, containers, filters. l 1.5